How to Kickstart Your Social Media Campaign

 Consider hiring a social media manager to develop and implement marketing strategies with your accounts.
 Effective campaigns need more than a few tweets or Facebook updates, and social media specialists with the proper training and experience are up on relevant trends and topics and know the ins and outs of how to use the tools of the platforms to their advantage.

 If you are a small operation and don't have the resources to commit to a social media manager, still make social media skills and experience a priority for the person you hire to oversee your marketing.
-If the person currently in the position lacks the skills and knowledge, invest in training for that individual.
+If the person currently in the position lacks the skills and knowledge, invest in their job training.

 To reach the most people, it's necessary to use as many social media platforms as relevant to your business.
 Facebook, Instagram, and Twitter are staples but don't forget about Google+, Pinterest, Linkedin, and even Youtube.

-Each platform attracts its own types of followers, and you want to be sure you are reaching as many demographics as possible.
+Each platform attracts its own types of followers, and you want to reach as many demographics as possible.
 For example, Facebook skews older than Instagram, and Linkedin reaches job seekers and professionals.

 The more you cross-promote among different platforms, the more likely you are to attract followers to all of your social media accounts.